-The Law School operates a computer lab on the third floor of the library.
+The Law School operates a computer lab on the third floor of the library and kiosks on the fourth, fifth, and sixth floors.
 The lab contains ten computers running Windows 7 Enterprise.
-All computers have Microsoft Office 2010, Internet Explorer, Mozilla Firefox, Adobe Acrobat Reader, and other specialized software.
+All computers have Microsoft Office 2013, Internet Explorer, Mozilla Firefox, Adobe Acrobat Reader, and other specialized software.
 The lab contains two laser printers and a scanner.
 The Lab Manager, David Blood, is on duty weekdays from 8:30 am to 4:00 pm.
 Additional coverage is provided on evenings and weekends.
-If you have questions, contact the Lab Manager at 773-702-4493, or send an e-mail to firstname.lastname@example.org.
+If you have questions, contact the Lab Manager at 773-702-4493, or send an e-mail to email@example.com.

 Video Conference Interviews